didx-xyz/aries-cloudapi-python/README.md

 ## Docs

-You can find more detailed documentation in the [`./docs` folder](https://github.com/didx-xyz/aries-cloudapi-python/tree/development/docs).
-The `intro` and `workflow` sections will be most useful.
+You can find more detailed documentation in the [`./docs` folder](docs/README.md).
+The `Quick Start`, `Common Steps` and `Example Flows` will be most useful.

 ## Contributing

-While this project is primarily developed to meet the needs of [YOMA](https://yoma.africa), it is an open-source project that can be used for other Hyperledger Aries projects as well.
+While this project was primarily developed to meet the needs of [Yoma](https://yoma.africa), it is an open-source project that can be used for other Hyperledger Aries projects as well.
 We welcome contributions from everyone.
 Feel free to engage in discussions, create a PR against a ticket, or open an issue yourself, following the GitHub guidelines.

 ## Running Tests